ekzhang/graphics-workshop/README.md

 This workshop covers fragment shaders ([GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)), procedural texture generation, rasterization, lighting calculations, and real-time ray tracing.

-All of the projects will be developed in a harness that runs the graphics code in a web browser, using a technology called WebGL.
+All of the projects will be developed in a harness that runs the graphics code in a web browser, using a standard technology called WebGL.
 This allows us to use modern web development tools to iterate quickly and easily share your work with others.
 However, you will not need to write JavaScript code yourself, as all of the wrapper code has been provided for you.

 To get started, **make sure that you have [Node.js v14](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed**. **Fork this repository**, and then **clone it to your computer**.
 Then, **run the following commands**: